Overview

 • and planning.

 These activities were supported by a three-year grant from the Hogg Foundation through its Collaborative Approaches to Well-Being in Rural Communities Initiative.
 This phase of the project has been completed and our Appreciative Inquiry Team has given way to a Network Advisory Board.
 These individuals serve a two-year term with new members elected May of each year.
-The next election cycle will be May of 2024.
+The next board election will be May of 2025.

 Common Agenda